 Employee training and support

-Another important success factor is the continuous training and support of employees.
-As technologies and business processes can change over time, it is important to ensure that employees have up-to-date knowledge and can use the CAFM system effectively.
+Another important factor for success is the continuous training and support of employees.
+As technologies and Business processes can change over time, it is important to ensure that employees have up-to-date knowledge and can use the CAFM system effectively.

 Regular checks